Etiqa/qasimodo-bdd-templates/features/01-login/README-Login.md

 You are able to describe non-functional requirements through BDD.
 NFRs should be considered as design constraints within your team.

 Let's move forward with our login example and integrate some NFRs!
-Suppose the security department aware you that the _login feature_ must follow the [OWASP](https://www.owasp.org/index.php/Main_Page) (Open Web Application Security Project) standards.
+Suppose the security department informs you that the _login feature_ must follow the [OWASP](https://www.owasp.org/index.php/Main_Page) standards (Open Web Application Security Project).
-For instance, security department states that, when a user try to login submitting wrong credentials, the system should not reveal if a username exists or if the provided password is wrong.
-This information can used by an attacker to obtain a list of user on system.
-In summary your login feature should response with the same error message for every failed attempt of authentication.
+For instance, security department states that, the system should not reveal if a username exists, or if the provided password is wrong, when a user tries to login submitting wrong credentials.
+This information can be used by an attacker to obtain a list of users on system.
+In summary, your login feature should return the same error message for every failed attempt of authentication.
 [More info](https://www.owasp.org/index.php/Testing_for_Account_Enumeration_and_Guessable_User_Account_(OTG-IDENT-004))

 How would you add this design constraint (NFR) into the login feature file?
 Which scenarios would you consider?

 The cases you should consider are (both of them should trigger the same error message):
-1. The user login with wrong username
+1. User login with wrong username
-2. The user login with wrong password
+2. User login with wrong password

 The above will be the scenarios you should add to your feature file!
 Don't forget to insert the NFR to the Acceptance Criteria!
 Have a look: